- 1 Article Summary: Moving to Italy from UK

 Step 6: Settle In and Integrate

 Familiarise yourself with the local community, healthcare system, and essential services.
-Learning basic Italian will help you adapt faster and feel at home.
+Learning basic Italian will help you adapt faster and feel at home, and insurance for UK expats options help secure compliant cover and faster access to specialists where needed.

 Visa & Residency Options for UK Citizens Moving to Italy